devtoguk/milestone-3-THINGS-TO-DO/README.md

 ### Customer Stories
 1. How do I search for activities using a word or phrase?
 2. How do I find activities by category.
-3. How can I submit my own idea for an activity to the database.
+3. How can I submit my own idea for an activity.
 4. How can I see all the activities I have submitted.
 5. How can I edit an activity I have submitted.
 6. How do I find featured activities.